innes213/FreqFlip/README.md

 # FreqFlip

-This shifts the spectrom of an audio signal by pi, effectively flipping the spectrum.
+This shifts the spectrom of an audio signal by half the sampling frequency, effectively flipping the spectrum using a nifty time-domain trick..

 Currently hosted here: